Sustainable

 The conventional reaction to the growth dilemma is the call for decoupling of economic growth from resource consumption, including harmful environmental impacts.

 The decoupling is to be achieved with more efficient production processes.
 However, producing more efficiently means an increase in productivity and this enables further growth with additional resource consumption.
-So we cannot rely on efficiency measures and technological innovations alone.

-Because we have so far not succeeded in decoupling global economic growth from resource consumption and greenhouse gas emissions in absolute terms.
+We therefore cannot rely solely on efficiency measures and technological innovationsBecause we have so far not succeeded in decoupling global economic growth from resource consumption and greenhouse gas emissions in absolute terms.

-So far, global environment and climate policies have at best achieved relative decoupling *) between GDP and resource use respectively GHG emissions.
+So far, global environment and climate policies have at best achieved relative decoupling*) between GDP and resource use respectively GHG emissions.

 Helmut Haberl et al 2020.
 A systematic review of the evidence on decoupling of GDP, resource use and GHG emissions, part II: synthesizing the insights.
 Environ.
 Res.
 Lett.
 15 065003